kuutamolabs/kld/README.md

 ## 3 server cluster

-1. Create a new directory and in it put your kld.toml - copy the below and edit:
+1. Create a new directory, and in it, put your `kld.toml` file - you can copy the minimal template below to get started:

 ```toml
 [global]